phetdam/kenkyusha_proj/README.md

 ### test

 The `test` directory contains a copy of a few of the data sets from `data` and some sample configurations, used during project development. `test/config` contains JSON configuration files, `test/data` contains the sample data sets, and `test/results` contains some sample evaluation results.
-Runtimes for the test configuration are much shorter than those used for to produce the results in the main `results` directory.
+Runtimes for the configurations in `test/config` are much shorter than those used to produce the results in the main `results` directory, i.e. in the order of minutes, not days.